Kyrd0x/capev2-proxmox-setup/README.md

 ```bash
 sudo ./cape2.sh Base | tee cape-base.log
 ```
-Then you can reboot, and next
+Then you can reboot, and install some dependencies

 ```bash
 cd /opt/CAPEv2